siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - In-memory cache sits between your application and database
 - 2 different caching strategies: Lazy loading and Write Through
 - Lazy Loading only caches the data when it is requested
-- Elasticcache Node failures not fatal, just lots of cache misses
+- Elasticache Node failures not fatal, just lots of cache misses
 - Cache miss penalty: Initial request, query database, writing to cache
 - Avoid stale data by implementing a TTL
 - Write Through strategy writes data into the cache whenever there is a change to the database